 If you haven’t heard, green tomato chili, fried green tomatoes, and pickled green tomatoes are the new rage.
 Try adding them to your favorite salsa recipe or wrapped in enchiladas for a new twist in flavor.
 One of my favorite ways to prepare green tomatoes is to add them to leftover pickle juice.
 If you have a jar of pickles in the fridge with just one or two floating in a bath of brine, save the brine for your next batch of green tomatoes.
 Wash and quarter tomatoes, place in the brine and pop them back in the fridge.
 Try eating them in about a week for full flavor.
 They last about 1 to 2 weeks this way and you’ll feel a small bit of satisfaction for savoring every tomato from your garden, no matter what.

 When to Ripen & When to Cook

 It’s true, not all tomatoes taste amazing when forced to ripen indoors — sometimes they do and sometimes they don’t, so what’s the trick?
 I’ve found it’s best to save tomatoes for indoor ripening when they have a noticeable blush of color, like the one in the middle of the photo below (see arrow).
-These will have the best chance of developing the wonderful tomato taste your hoping for.
-You can try ripening tomatoes that are densely green when they come off the vine, like the one in the left of the photo (see arrow), but you may be disappointed.
+These will have the best chance of developing the wonderful tomato taste you’re hoping for.
+You may be disappointed if you try ripening tomatoes that are densely green when they come off the vine, like the one on the left of the photo (see arrow).
 It’s probably best to cook these within a week or so of harvesting.
 If you have a surplus, consider canning them or make a sauce or salsa that can go in the freezer to be enjoyed at a later date.